corda/corda/docs/source/cryptoservice-configuration.rst

 As mentioned in the description of the configuration file (:doc:`corda-configuration-file`), the ``node.conf`` has two relevant fields, ``cryptoServiceName`` and ``cryptoServiceConf``.

+.. warning:: The file containing the configuration for the HSM (referenced by the ``cryptoServiceConf`` field) contains sensitive information.
+So, we strongly advise using the Configuration Obfuscator tool for it, as documented here: :doc:`tools-config-obfuscator`

 Utimaco
 -------